 The application process is entirely online.
 No submissions will be accepted by mail.
-The 2022 Wheelwright Prize application cycle closed on Sunday, January 30, 2022.
-A winner will be announced in late spring 2022.
+The 2023 Wheelwright Prize application cycle will close on Sunday, January 29, 2023.
+A winner will be announced in late spring 2023.

 Applicants will be asked to submit the following.

 (Materials must be in English.)